ansibleguy/collection_opnsense/docs/source/modules/bind.rst

     "filter_aaaa_v6","bool","false","false","\-","En- or disable to filter AAAA records on IPv6 Clients" "log_size","integer","false","5","max_log_size","Maximum log file size in MB"
     "cache_size","integer","false","50","max_cache_percentage, cache_percentage, max_cache_size","How much memory in percent the cache can use from the system"
-    "recursion_acl","string","false","\-","recursion","Name of an existing ACL - where you allow which clients can resolve via this service.
+    "recursion_acl","list","false","\-","recursion","Name of an existing ACL - where you allow which clients can resolve via this service.
 Usually use your local LAN"
-    "transfer_acl","string","false","\-","allow_transfer, transfer","Name of an existing ACL - where you allow which server can retrieve zones"
+    "transfer_acl","list","false","\-","allow_transfer, transfer","Name of an existing ACL - where you allow which server can retrieve zones"
+    "query_acl","list","false","\-","allow_query","Name of an existing ACL - where you allow which client are allowed to query this zone"
     "dnssec_validation","string","false","\-","dnssec","One of: 'auto', 'no'.
 Set to 'auto' to use the static trust anchor configuration by the system"
     "hide_hostname","bool","false","false","\-","If the system hostname should be hidden for DNS queries" "hide_version","bool","false","true","\-","If the local BIND version should be hidden in DNS queries"